 - 1 14 ounces package extra-firm tofu, pressed and cut into four equal slabs

 Likewise, I marinated the zucchinis and onion in a separate container using the same marinade.

 HOW TO GRILL THE TOFU AND VEGETABLES FOR TOFU TACOS

 Once everything is marinaded and full of flavors, it's time to grill the tofu.
 As a rule, always preheat the grill to medium or 400 degrees before putting the vegetables and the tofu on the grill.

 One thing I love and appreciate about my grill is no one has EVER cooked meat on it.
 So, my grill is a meat virgin!

-The beauty of this tofu taco recipe is the tofu, zucchinis, and onion all cook for the same amount of time, at the same temperature.
+This tofu taco recipe's beauty is the tofu, zucchinis, and onion all cook for the same amount of time, at the same temperature.